 Self-directed learning and actively taking the time to reflect on one's own learning is described as metacognition.
-Developing metacognitive skills through deliberate practice and embedded checkpoints fosters intellectual habits that are valuable for learning retention and across disciplines.
+Developing metacognitive skills through deliberate practice and embedded checkpoints fosters intellectual habits that are valuable across disciplines.

 These checkpoints should occur at the beginning of the learning where students are encouraged to practice task assessment and planning.
 Metacognition should continue through the evaluation of the outcomes and adjust approaches accordingly.